MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/show-results-from-office-365-in-on-premises-sharepoint-with-cloud-hybrid-search.md

 7. In the **Credentials Information** section, select **Default Authentication.**

-8. Click **OK** to save the new result source.
+8. To save the new result source, select **OK**.

 ## Set the result source as the default result source for the cloud Search service application
 <a name="BKMK_Set_as_default_result_source"> </a>

 1. Verify that the user account that performs this procedure is an administrator for the cloud SSA.

-2. In the cloud search farm, in Central Administration, in the **Application Management** section, click **Manage service applications**.
+2. In the cloud search farm, in Central Administration, in the **Application Management** section, select **Manage service applications**.

-3. Click the cloud SSA for which you want to set the result source as default.
+3. Select the cloud SSA for which you want to set the result source as default.

-4. On the **Search Administration** page, in the **Queries and Results** section, click **Result Sources**.
+4. On the **Search Administration** page, in the **Queries and Results** section, select **Result Sources**.

-5. On the **Manage Result Sources** page, point to the result source that you want to set as default, click the arrow that appears, and then click **Set as Default**.
+5. On the **Manage Result Sources** page, point to the result source that you want to set as default, select the arrow that appears, and then select **Set as Default**.

 ## Set up query federation
 <a name="BKMK_Set_up_query_federation"> </a>